CallumGinty/trader-int/README.md

 ## Description:
 This software extracts Tweets for a list of cashtags and assigns bot scores to the users.
 Results are saved in two tables in a MySQL database.

-This scans for ASX, NYSE and NASDAQ cashtags.
+This scans ASX, NYSE and NASDAQ cashtags.

 ## Requirements:
 - Python3.9 (or above)